Sideclick/BootstrapModalBundle/README.md

 ```

 ### Step 4:
-The JavaScript filoe above relies on Bootstrap 3.x & jQuery 1.x  Please include those two libraries on any page using this bundle.
+This bundle relies on Bootstrap 3.x & jQuery 1.x  You must include those two libraries on any page using this bundle.

 ## Usage